-Store between +2°C to +8°C. Storage Store in original packaging in order to protect from light.
+Quantity to be supplied and administered Single dose of 0.5ml per administration Supplies Centrally purchased vaccines for the national immunisation programme can only be ordered via ImmForm.
+Vaccines for use for the national immunisation programme or for the prevention of secondary cases of MenB disease are provided free of charge.
+Vaccines for private prescriptions, occupational health use or travel or for individuals going to reside abroad are NOT provided free of charge and should be ordered from the manufacturer or wholesalers.
+Protocols for the ordering, storage and handling of vaccines should be followed to prevent vaccine wastage (see Green Book Chapter 3).
+Storage Store between +2°C to +8°C. Store in original packaging in order to protect from light.
 Do not freeze.
 In the event of an inadvertent or unavoidable deviation of these conditions, vaccine that has been stored outside the conditions stated above should be quarantined and risk assessed for suitability of continued off-label use or appropriate disposal.
-Refer to Vaccine Incident Guidance.
-Disposal Equipment used for immunisation, including used vials, ampoules, or discharged vaccines in a syringe or applicator, should be disposed of safely in a UN-approved puncture-resistant 'sharps' box, according to local authority regulations and guidance in the technical memorandum 07-01: Safe management of healthcare waste (Department of Health, 2013).
+Refer to Vaccine Incident Guidance .
+Disposal Equipment used for immunisation, including used vials, ampoules, or discharged vaccines in a syringe or applicator, should be disposed of safely in a UN-approved puncture-resistant 'sharps' box, according to local authority regulations and guidance in the technical memorandum 07-01: Health Technical Memorandum 07-01: Safe and sustainable management of healthcare waste (NHSE).
 Drug interactions Individuals with impaired immune responsiveness, whether due to the use of immunosuppressive therapy, a genetic disorder, or other causes, may have reduced antibody response to active immunisation.
 Vaccination is recommended even if the antibody response may be limited.
 4CMenB can be given at the same time as the other vaccines.
-Identification and The most common local and systemic adverse reactions observed in in adolescents and adults after administration of 4CMenB are injection site management of reactions (including pain, swelling, induration and erythema) malaise, rash, adverse reactions myalgia, arthralgia, nausea and headache.
+Identification and management of adverse reactions The most common local and systemic adverse reactions observed in in adolescents and adults after administration of 4CMenB are injection site reactions (including pain, swelling, induration and erythema) malaise, rash, myalgia, arthralgia, nausea and headache.
 The common or very commonly adverse reactions seen in infants and children (up to 10 years of age) include diarrhoea and vomiting, eating disorders, sleepiness, unusual crying, headache, arthralgia, injection site reactions (including tenderness, erythema, swelling and induration), fever (≥ 38 °C) and irritability and the development of a rash.
 Rarely, in infants and children (up to 10 years of age), seizures (including febrile seizures), pallor, eczema and fever (≥ 40 °C) can occur.
-In infants and children under two years of age, fever ≥38°C (occasionally ≥39°C) was more common when 4CMenB was administered at the same time as routine vaccines (see Chapter 11) than when 4CMenB was given alone.
+Continued over page In infants and children under two years of age, fever ≥38°C (occasionally ≥39°C) was more common when 4CMenB was administered at the same time as routine vaccines (see Chapter 11) than when 4CMenB was given alone.
 The fever peaks at around 6 hours and has usually gone by 48 hours after vaccination.
-Due to the high incidence of fever when primary doses of 4CMenB are administered with other routine immunisations, prophylactic use of paracetamol is recommended by the JCVI for infants under one year of age.
-A 2.5mL dose of liquid paracetamol (infant paracetamol 120mg/5ml) should be given orally as soon as possible after vaccination, followed by a second 2.5 mL dose after 4-6 hours and a third 2.5 mL dose 4-6 hours after the second dose.
-Should fever persist following the third dose and provided that the child appears otherwise well, additional doses of paracetamol may be administered at intervals of four to six hours for up to 48 hours.
-Parents should be advised to seek medical advice if their child is noticeably unwell with a fever present, or if the fever occurs at other times.
-Ibuprofen appears to be less effective than paracetamol at controlling fever following vaccination and is not therefore recommended.
-Paracetamol prophylaxis is not required if the immunisation visit does not include 4CMenB (for instance the 3-month routine vaccinations) or with the 4CMenB booster after the first birthday (because 4CMenB does not Continued over page increase the rates of fever at this age).
-Fever rates in infants receiving
+Continued over page